Chapter 8 : Carnival

 “Oh, it’s great,” he replied, and Hermione couldn’t tell if he was being sarcastic.
 “You did well.”

-“Thank you?”
-Hermione asked, unsure if he was mocking her.
+“Thank you,” Hermione said hesitantly, unsure if he was mocking her.

-Weird… Hermione thought, standing still for several moments before continuing on her quest to find Theo.
+Weird… Hermione thought, standing still for several moments as her mind whirled.
+Finally, she shook herself from her daze and continued on her quest to find Theo.

 “Hey, Theo,” she greeted, hugging him briefly and feeling butterflies flutter in her stomach.
 “I was just looking for you.”